*Updated for 2022

-As discussed above, the income limits are $845 for a family of one, and $2,980.50 for a community spouse of the Medicaid applicant.
+As discussed above, the income limits are $934 (for care in the home) or $50 (for nursing home care) for a family of one, and $3,435 plus 75% of the excess for a community spouse of the Medicaid applicant.
 If the individual has otherwise met Medicaid eligibility requirements, that individual would have to contribute any income over these amounts toward the cost of the care of the institutionalized individual on a monthly basis.

 What are Department of Social Services’ (DSS) requirements to determine Medicaid eligibility for long-term care?